-Interested in cooking?
-Here's an opportunity to work with a leading food poverty organisation to change the lives of participants and even improve your own cooking!
+Interested in cooking, helping others cook healthy food on a budget, and connecting with people?
+Want to make a difference?
+Can you spare 2 hours a week for 2 to 3 weeks to help someone?
+Here's an opportunity to work with a leading food poverty organisation to change the lives of participants and even improve your own kitchen skills!

 What skills do I need?

-An interest in cooking would be advantageous, though you don't need to be a gourmet chef!
-Just able to follow simple recipes.
-An outgoing, open-minded personality and willingness to chat are essential.
-Sensitivity towards people living with hardship (potentially including physical and mild learning difficulties) are important.
+An interest in cooking is advantageous - you don't need to be a Master Chef - just able to follow simple recipes.
+Having good communication skills and an outgoing, open-minded personality, and a willingness to chat is essential, as is sensitivity towards people living with hardship (potentially including physical and mild learning difficulties).

 What will I gain?

 You will be an essential part of an award-winning project tackling food poverty, health inequality and social isolation and a supportive and encouraging voice in someone's life, helping them to make a meaningful change.

 It is an opportunity to make some new friends either with other volunteers or participants on the course.

 You can also join our wonderful Facebook community, where you will have access to all the Bags of Taste recipes from around the world - all of which are tasty, nutritious, simple to make and can be cooked on a small budget!

 You will be given all the training and support you will need.
 We will provide you with all the necessary material and resources before you start mentoring with us.

 All the mentors can join our volunteer Facebook group and volunteer WhatsApp group to share thoughts, ideas and questions.
 On the amazing Facebook group, you can watch our course tutors doing live cooking demonstrations and have access to all of our delicious recipes.